Spiritual

 associates

-About the name "Lamb & Lion Ministries" and a brief history:
+About the name "Lamb & Lion Spiritual Guidance Ministries" and a brief history:

 This ministry began on a part-time basis in 1993 while Daniel Prechtel was serving as the parish priest of St. John's Episcopal Church in Charlotte, Michigan.
-He received training in the art of spiritual direction and guidance and has offered spiritual direction and related inner journey work since 1983.
-In 1995 he moved to Evanston due to his wife's (Ruth Meyers) acceptance of a faculty appointment with Seabury-Western Theological Seminary and Lamb & Lion Spiritual Guidance Ministries became a full time offering.
-Kit McCarthy joined Lamb & Lion as an associate in November 2000; Carolyn Kees became an associate in July 2002; Judy Homer joined us as an associate at the beginning of 2006.
+He received focused study in the art of spiritual direction and guidance through the Upper Room's Academy of Spiritual Formation and has offered spiritual direction and related inner journey work since 1983.
+In 1995 he moved to Evanston, Illinois due to his wife's (Ruth Meyers) acceptance of a faculty appointment with Seabury-Western Theological Seminary and Lamb & Lion Spiritual Guidance Ministries became a full time offering.
+Now in the San Francisco East Bay area he continues to offer this ministry.

-The name "Lamb & Lion Ministries" speaks of a desire to move toward God's "peaceful kingdom" of shalom alluded to in Isaiah Ch.
+The name "Lamb & Lion Spiritual Guidance Ministries" speaks of a desire to move toward God's "peaceful kingdom" of shalom alluded to in Isaiah Ch.
 11. In Revelation Ch.
 5, Jesus Christ is referred to both as the Lion of the tribe of Judah and the glorified Lamb that was slain.
-Encouraging the integration of our inner forces through God's care and our growing response to that healing and empowering Presence, and supporting the building of God's shalom in the midst of the external forces in the communities and world of which we take our place by God's love is a central mission of the work of Lamb & Lion Spiritual Guidance Ministries .
-These ministries are offered with an ecumenical emphasis, and are respectful of other faith traditions.
+Encouraging the integration of our inner forces through God's care and our growing response to that healing and empowering Presence, and supporting the building of God's shalom in the midst of the external forces in the communities and world of which we take our place by God's love is a central mission of the work of Lamb & Lion Spiritual Guidance Ministries.
+These ministries are offered with an ecumenical emphasis, and we are respectful of other faith traditions and of people who are seekers or whose spiritual journey is not boundaried by a traditional faith.

 Who